top of page

 A more Democratic Model for Political Elections

-The US 2024 elections have given us a lot to think about.
-Entrenched political divisions have led most voters to align strictly along party lines.
+Regardless of their successes, so-called democratic elections tend to be driven by entrenched political divisions in which most voters align strictly along party lines.
 This article explores how the application of principled negotiations—which emphasize mutual gains, objective criteria, and effective communication—could ensure a fairer, more transparent process and outcome.
 These principles could be applied through bipartisan committees to oversee debates, neutral facilitators to mediate between opposing parties, and advanced negotiation technologies to help reach optimized consensus.

 Challenges of the Current System

-One major problem with the current system is its tendency to reduce representation to two dominant parties, often positioned on opposite ends of the political spectrum.
+One major problem with current systems is its tendency to reduce representation to two dominant parties, often positioned on opposite ends of the political spectrum.
 This binary structure stifles dialogue, leads to legislative gridlock, and marginalizes moderate or diverse viewpoints.
-For example, prolonged deadlocks over federal budgets have caused government shutdowns and public frustration, highlighting the difficulty in achieving consensus within a polarized framework.
+For example, in the US, prolonged deadlocks over federal budgets have caused government shutdowns and public frustration, highlighting the difficulty in achieving consensus within a polarized framework.

 Further, adversarial tactics like negative campaigning, gerrymandering, and misinformation campaigns erode public trust.
 These strategies prioritize partisan victories over collective well-being and contribute to voter disenfranchisement and declining faith in democratic institutions.